OmarSanjaq/udacity-webpack/README.md

 npm install

-Start the development server:
+Run:

-npm run build-dev
+npm run build-dev | for the front-end npm start | for the back-end server

-Run in production mode:

-npm run build-prod
-npm start

-API Usage

-The server forwards text to Udacity's NLP API.

-Example input:

-{ "text": "This project is amazing!" }

-Example response:

-{ "sentiment": "POSITIVE", "sentiment_scores": { "Positive": 0.95, "Negative": 0.02 } }

-Developer

-Built by Omar Sanjaq
+Developer "Built by Omar Sanjaq